jwerre/serverless-contact-form-handler/README.md

 serverless create_domain
 ```

+If you have your aws credentials set up globally and you need to use a differnt profile you may need to unset them or use the `--aws-profile` flag.

 *If you have trouble creating the domain check out [serverless-domain-manager](https://github.com/amplify-education/serverless-domain-manager) for troubleshooting issues.*

 ### 3. Deploy the function